lambda-dom/trisagion/docs/readme.md

 #### A. 2.
 3. 1.
 Error laws.

-The `Bifunctor` instance provides, for a function `f :: d -> e`, a function `first f :: Parser s d a -> Parser s e a`.
+The `Bifunctor` instance yields, for a function `f :: d -> e`, a function `first f :: Parser s d a -> Parser s e a`.
 This function is not only type-changing, but monad-changing.

 __Theorem__: For every `f :: d -> e`, the function `first f :: Parser s d a -> Parser s e a` is a natural transformation that is _monoidal_,